heroku/ensou/README.md

 ## Usage

-Enso is avialable as a [rubygem](http://rubygems.org/gems/enso), so using it in a ruby app is trivial:
+Enso is avialable as a [rubygem](http://rubygems.org/gems/enso), so using it in a ruby app is trivial.
+Put this in your Gemfile and bundle:

 ```ruby
 gem "enso"